umamah1mahmoud/code-201-reading-notes/class-04.md

 #### (Functions, Methods & Objects)
 Browsers require very detailed instructions about what we want them t o do.
 Therefore, complex scripts can run to hundreds (even thousands) of lines.
 Programmers use functions, methods, and objects to organize their code.

-**1. Functions:** Functions let you group a series of statements together to perform a specific task.
-If different parts of a script repeat the same task, you can reuse the function (rather than repeating the same set of st atements).
+**Functions:** Functions let you group a series of statements together to perform a specific task.
+If different parts of a script repeat the same task, you can reuse the function (rather than repeating the same set of statements).

 ![function](https://res.cloudinary.com/practicaldev/image/fetch/s--pClJgvrv--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://dev-to-uploads.s3.amazonaws.com/i/mt2jlra7jd5gdgl8up8y.png)